yasasn86/ng5-breadcrumb/README.md

 		...
 	}

-Inject the BreadcrumbService via the components constructor so you can add friendly names for each of your apps routes:
+Inject the BreadcrumbService via the component's constructor, so you can add friendly names for each of your apps routes:

 	constructor(private breadcrumbService: BreadcrumbService) {
 		breadcrumbService.addFriendlyNameForRoute('/home', 'Home Sweet Home');
 	}

-Place the breadcrumb selector in your components html where you added your router-outlet:
+Place the breadcrumb selector in your component's html where you added your router-outlet:

 	<breadcrumb></breadcrumb>
 	<router-outlet></router-outlet>